rizquadnan/workshop-life-at-tech-backend/README.md

 ## Documentation

-Documentation is the act of having a form of media that explains the stuff needed for other Software Engineers to be able understand fully a piece of code
+Documentation is the act of having a form of media that explains the stuff needed for other Software Engineers to be able understand fully a piece of code.
+You can see the documentation by importing to Postman:
+1. Baret API.postman_collection.json
+2. Development.postman_environment.json

 Instructor Demo: show complete documentation of Baret PT API